samirhusain26/PromptSmith/PRIVACY_POLICY.md

 ---

-**Summary**: PromptSmith processes everything locally.
-The only exception is if you explicitly choose to use the Gemini Flash API, in which case your prompts are sent to Google's servers for processing.
+**Summary**: PromptSmith processes everything locally by default.
+If you choose to use cloud mode (Gemini or Groq), your prompts are sent to the respective provider's servers for processing.